-Disclaimer: I am a Timberlake fan and throughly enjoyed his performance.
+Disclaimer: I am a Timberlake fan and thoroughly enjoyed his performance.
 The argument is that Janet was treated harsher and is ultimately unforgiven to this day, while Timberlake got a free pass.

 Since the 2004 Super Bowl Janet Jackson has released 4 studio albums.
-Many do not know about Jackson’s material after 2004.
 Although I cannot claim these are her greatest works (How do you get over The Velvet Rope and Janet?), they are still excellent mid-2000’s R&B. I have decided to write over a few of these albums to provide some Jackson insight.